What is vmware-ufad.exe?

 Is vmware-ufad.exe a Virus or Malware?

 As per the information we have the vmware-ufad.exe is not a Virus or Malware.
-But a good file might be infected with malware or virus to disguise itself.
+But a good file might be infected with malware or a virus to disguise itself.

 Is vmware-ufad.exe causing High Disk Usage?

-You can find this by opening the Task Manager application (Right-click on Windows Taskbar and choose Task Manager) and click on the Disk option at the top to sort and find out the disk usage of vmware-ufad.exe.
+You can find this by opening the Task Manager application (Right-click on Windows Taskbar and choose Task Manager) and clicking on the Disk option at the top to sort and find out the disk usage of vmware-ufad.exe.

 Is vmware-ufad.exe causing High CPU Usage?